Gravel Driveway Services in Eastman, GA.

 Is a gravel driveway cheaper than concrete?

 In Dodge County, Georgia, a gravel driveway is significantly less expensive than concrete — typically 3 to 5 times cheaper per linear foot for a comparable rural driveway.
-Concrete driveways in this region cost $8–$18 per square foot installed, while a gravel driveway with proper base runs $8–$18 per linear foot for a standard 12-foot-wide driveway.
+Concrete driveways in this region cost $8–$18 per square foot installed, while an Eastman GA gravel driveway with proper base runs $8–$18 per linear foot for a standard 12-foot-wide driveway.
 For a 400-foot rural driveway, gravel is almost always the practical choice, and it handles heavy equipment loads that would crack a residential concrete surface.

 How do you stop gravel driveway erosion?